contagon/handbook/handbook/12-primary.md

 ### 12.5.6 [[AO]] CTR Rings

 When children begin the CTR 4 class, the Primary presidency and their Primary teacher remind them to “choose the right.”
-These leaders also give each child a green CTR ring.
+These leaders also give each child a green [CTR ring].

 ### 12.5.7 Introducing the Children and Youth Program

 At the beginning of each year, the bishop, one of his counselors, or members of the Primary presidency may visit the home or Primary class of each child who will turn 8 during the year.
 They introduce children and their parents to the Children and Youth program.
-Each child receives the emblems of belonging and a copy of [Personal Development: Children’s Guidebook].
+Each child receives the [emblems of belonging] and a copy of [Personal Development: Children’s Guidebook].
+These resources are available at [store.ChurchofJesusChrist.org].

 For more information, see [ChildrenandYouth.ChurchofJesusChrist.org].